 To save even more time, save your searches, so you can quickly check to see if any new items have been added since the last time you looked.
 All of your saved searches will appear under the “My eBay” tab.

 Prefer to dress your kids in new clothes?
 Then, shop the end-of-season sales at your favorite stores for next year’s clothes.
-This means you’ll have to guess what size your kids’ will be a year from now, but it’s an easy way to save as much as 90 percent, so it’s worth the gamble.
+This means you’ll have to guess what size your kids’ will wear a year from now, but it’s an easy way to save as much as 90 percent, so it’s worth the gamble.
 And if you guess wrong, you can always sell your new-with-tags clothing to someone else and get your money back.

 Children’s Place, Gymboree and Old Navy are just a few stores that are known to have killer clearance sales.
 Check in store and online for the best selection.
 Just be sure to put your purchases somewhere you’ll be able to find them next year.

 If you don’t mind used clothes, you can save even more by shopping the end-of-season sales at thrift stores and resale shops.
 They need to clear their racks to make room for new inventory, just like any other store.
+And they often do it by having quarter sales or bag sales, where you get as much as you can stuff in a bag for a fixed price.

 Where to Find Cheap Kids’ Clothes